ezwang/chess/README.txt

     There were a lot of special cases for castling/en passant.
 Adding unit tests helped to catch most of them.

+    There were also a lot of difficulties finding all of the valid moves, since there are a lot of different cases.
+Adding unit tests helped with this process.

 - Evaluate your design.
 Is there a good separation of functionality?
 How well is private state encapsulated?
 What would you refactor, if given the chance?